Decompositions of commutative monoid congruences and binomial ideals: Coprincipal and mesoprimary components of binomial ideals

 \begin{prop} A binomial ideal $I \subseteq \kk[Q]$ is mesoprimary if and only if $I$ has exactly one associated mesoprime. \end{prop} \begin{proof} If $I$ is mesoprimary then it is cellular by Corollary~\ref{c:implies'} and the congruence $\til_I$ is mesoprimary by Definition~\ref{d:cellular}.
-If $q$ is any witness for the unique associated prime congruence and $I' = (I:\ttt^q)$ is the annihilator of the image of~$\ttt^q$ in~$\kk[Q]/I$, then multiplication by~$\ttt^q$ induces an isomorphism $I_P + \mm_P \to I'_P + \mm_P$, so every associated mesoprime of~$I$ is equal to $I + \mm_P$.
+If $w$ is any witness (essential or not) for the unique associated prime congruence and $I' = (I:\ttt^w)$ is the annihilator of the image of~$\ttt^w$ in~$\kk[Q]/I$, then multiplication by~$\ttt^w$ induces an isomorphism $I_P + \mm_P \to I'_P + \mm_P$, so every associated mesoprime of~$I$ is equal to $I + \mm_P$.

-On the other hand, assume that $I$ has only one associated mesoprime, and that its associate monoid prime is $P \subset Q$.
-The congruence $\til$ induced by~$I$ is mesoprimary because the $P$-prime congruences agree at all $I$-witnesses, and hence all key $\til$-witnesses, by Definition~\ref{d:witness'} and Theorem~\ref{t:oneassprim}.
-Now, either $I$ contains a monomial, in which case it is maximal among ideals inducing its congruence by Theorem~\ref{t:chain}, or else $I$ contains no monomials, in which case the unique associated monoid prime ideal is $P = \nothing$, so that no proper ideal containing any monomials can induce the same~congruence. \end{proof}
+On the other hand, assume that $I$ has only one associated mesoprime, and that its associated monoid prime is $P \subset Q$.
+The congruence $\til$ induced by~$I$ is mesoprimary by Lemma~\ref{l:associated} and Theorem~\ref{t:oneassprim}.
+Either $I$ contains a monomial, in which case it is already maximal among ideals inducing its congruence by Theorem~\ref{t:chain}, or else $I$ contains no monomials, in which case the unique associated monoid prime ideal is $P = \nothing$ by definition.
+When $P = \nothing$, if $I$ is not maximal then $\til$ has a witness for some monoid prime ideal other than~$\nothing$ by Remark~\ref{r:nothing}, as $\til$ has an associated monoid prime but $\nothing$ is not one of them.
+Thus uniqueness of the associated mesoprime implies~maximality. \end{proof}

-\begin{remark} Building on Remark~\ref{r:semifree}, Proposition~\ref{p:one} says that the character of~$I_P$ is the same at every nonzero monomial as soon as it is the same at every witness monomial, and that is what it means to be a mesoprimary ideal. \end{remark}
+\begin{remark} Building on Remark~\ref{r:semifree}, Proposition~\ref{p:one} says that the character of~$I_P$ is the same at every nonzero monomial as soon as it is the same at every essential witness monomial, and that is what it means to be a mesoprimary ideal. \end{remark}